 Doomsday Chill Factor: The most chill on Earth.

-Doomsday Chill Rating: No chill, just rage.
+Doomsday Chill Rating: Incredibly chill.